The Easy Email Marketing Guide for Busy SMEs, Part 2

 Creating your first email campaign in MailChimp

-In last month’s training blog we introduced you to the most effective way to stay in contact with your existing customers and warm up your prospective customers, as well as reach out to new leads.
+In the previous lesson, The Easy Email Marketing Guide For Busy SME’s, we introduced you to the most effective way to stay in contact with your existing customers and warm up your prospective customers, as well as reach out to new leads.
 When we have a great strategy, email marketing is also one of the most affordable ways to boost your brand awareness, build an online community, and see your sales skyrocket.

 This is part 2… an in-depth, step-by-step guide to creating your first email campaign using one of our favourite marketing tools – MailChimp!

-Following on from last month’s journey into email marketing, part 2 guides you through using MailChimp to create the package your audience wants to receive.
+Following on from the lesson into email marketing, part 2 guides you through using MailChimp to create the package your audience wants to receive.

 2. Click ‘create campaign’ and give your campaign a name.

 Select the list of subscribers you want to send your email to.
 You then have the option to send the campaign to all subscribers on that list, or to a segment of your list.
 There will be pre-built segments to choose from, depending on the type of subscribers you have on your list.
 If you have collected names from your leads, then you have the option to personalise the ‘to’ field on your email campaign.
 We recommend selecting the *FNAME* merge tag.
 This will let your email greet each recipient with their first name, instead of their email address.